Our Campuses: Midtown and Westside

 Fairfield Hall was WestConn’s first residence hall.
 Built in 1917, the hall then accommodated 84 students; in 1957, the facility was renovated and 46 units were added.
 Over the years, the now 34,771-square-foot hall has remained a female-only residence hall, which houses several lounge and study areas furnished with pool tables, cable television, recreational equipment and kitchenettes.
 The building also contains a laundry facility, vending machines and an information desk.
 One of the building’s most distinguishing features is the cupola atop the building, which is featured in the university’s logo.

-This residence hall is currently off-line for student housing during the 2007-08 academic year, as major renovations and upgrades to the facility are underway.
-It is scheduled to re-open in Fall 2008.
+This residence hall had major renovations and upgrades to the facility during 2007-08 and re-opened in Fall 2008.

 Recently completed in the fall of 2006, this pre-cast parking garage is located on the corner of Fifth Avenue and Osborne Street.
 This facility accommodates 800 cars on its four levels and is equipped with surveillance cameras and emergency phone system.